Tinkerty Tonk posts a video of the always-amazing Wanda Sykes on the Imus affair.

 Radley Balko has an article about the killing of Cheryl Lynn Noel, who died from gunshot wounds during an early morning SWAT raid of the house where she lived.
 When the officers burst into her bedroom, she pointed a gun at them and they shot her down.
 Given that the raid only found small personal-use quantities of marijuana, it seems likely that Noel, a wife and mother of several teenage children, had no idea the home invaders were the police and was just trying to protect her family.

 You know, if Samuel Alito is confirmed as the next Justice of the Supreme Court, he will be making decisions about freedom of speech, the rights of the accused, the scope of government powers under the commerce clause, the elements of procedural due process, eminent domain, the war on drugs, guns, commerce clause issues affecting online trade, and a whole bunch of other things.
 It’s all pretty important stuff.

 I’m not a real believer in blogger triumphalism: I don’t believe bloggers are the new movers and shakers of the media world.
 It’s true that some of the bloggers at the top of the ecosystem can influence the daily news cycle, but even then the story becomes big only when the mainstream media catches on.

 When I read Kathleen Parker’s Chicago Tribune article about free speach, I had some doubts that she had ever heard any of Kanye West’s music.
 Michael M. Davis at Garfield Park would seem to agree.

 Here’s how you write a newspaper column.
 Find a topic that engages you.
 Then bang your head against a computer screen until what you’ve written no longer makes you want to hurl.
-My words are important to me.
-I struggle with them, obsess over them.
-Show me something I wrote and I can tell you […]

 Some of the folks in New Zealand aren’t happy with how Britain is complying (or not) with the Treaty of Waitangi which guarantees…well, I have no idea.
 What got my attention is one woman’s rather unusual method of protesting Prince Charles’ visit this week.
 As the MSNBC story headlines it, “Prince Charles faces bare-breasted protest.”
 Ths link is worth checking out if only for the article’s remarkable subtitle.
 In case MSNBC changes it, I’ll repeat it here: